linoshkmalayil/rEFInd-Secure-Boot/readme.md

 ## Requirements

-This script currently only requires the built-in Python 3 `python` package
+This script requires the following packages installed
+* `python` (This installer is running on python afterall)
+* `base-devel` (To setup the Arch Build Environment to build and aur package)

 ## Running the Script